7 min read

 “Good.”

-The earthy smell of foliage and humidity turned my stomach.
+The earthy smell of decaying foliage carried on the humidity turned my stomach.
 The world came alive around us as we walked, with creatures scurrying and rustling at our feet.

 We slowed to make sure the pace wouldn’t wake JJ.
 Despite his snores, the boy was a light sleeper.
 I’d woken him more than once just by peeking in on him as he slept.
 He would sit up and start a whole conversation.

-It took the patrolman several moments to cross our line of sight.
+It took the patrolman several minutes to cross our line of sight.
 It felt like a lifetime.
 We waited for some time before we continued.

 “Oh, Lord, what is that?”